xieweiAlex/English_Learning/words/2024/words-Dec-24.md

 Taken in front of a **plain white** or **off-white** background.

 ## Conversation
-> Happened in real life or audio/video that I can resonate with a scene/context.
+> Happens in real life or audio/video that I can vivid recall with an imagery.

+So I was right.
+I took **a rash of** shit for two years, but...
+I was right.
+It's a lot of money, I get it.
+I can feel you judging me.
+That's **palpable**.

+I will put it **by your door**.

 I **hold grudge** towards people who wronged me.
 Well, we have 3 months **lead time**.